zaixizhang/graphbackdoor/README.md

 <div align=center><img src="https://github.com/zaixizhang/graphbackdoor/blob/main/graphbackdoor.png" width="700"/></div>

+The code is based on the Pytorch implementation of [[GIN]](https://github.com/weihua916/powerful-gnns)

 ## Abstract
 In this work, we propose the first backdoor attack to graph neural networks (GNN).
 Specifically, we propose a *subgraph based backdoor